GoogleChrome/ip-protection/README.md

 process for the MDL.
 All [Disconnect.me](https://Disconnect.me) decisions regarding a domain's appeal are based solely on the MDL criteria outlined in this document.

-Domain owners who wish to submit an appeal should send an email to mdl_inquiries@disconnect.me.
+Domain owners who wish to submit an appeal should send an email to mdl_evaluations@disconnect.me.
 The email should include the following information:

 * The domain name subject to the appeal.